 Wider Organisational Responsibilities

-· Comply with Girls Not Brides policies and processes, with particular note for safeguarding, diversity and inclusion, the code of conduct and data protection.
+- Comply with Girls Not Brides’ policies and processes, with note for safeguarding, diversity and inclusion, the code of conduct and data protection.

-· Experience of writing successful funding proposals for private foundations and/or governments.
+- Experience of writing funding proposals for private foundations and/or governments.

 Essential skills and knowledge

-· Excellent written communication skills, with the ability to write effectively and synthesize information for different audiences.
+- Excellent written communication skills, with the ability to write effectively and synthesise complex information for different audiences.

 Essential values and attributes

-· Strong commitment to the mission and values of Girls Not Brides including understanding of approaches to empower girls and women and support gender equality.
+- Strong commitment to the mission and values of Girls Not Brides and our vision in relation to addressing child marriage and gender justice.

 How to apply